-Voting & Elections Info
+Voting & Elections General Information

-You may register to vote in person at the Town Clerk’s Office or Online at registertovotema.com
+You may register to vote in person at the Town Clerk’s Office or online at registertovotema.com

 - Maintains voter lists and pertinent information, and supervision of voter registration